rhardih/ekill/README.md

 # Changelog

-**1.5.1**
-- changed the matching aproach to use Xpath instead of outerHTML
-- removed firefox from this file.. it seems to only work on chrome

-**1.5**
+**1.7**
+- moved to an Xpath based aproach for dynamic contents that change innerHTML or style
+- added standard methods on document to handle xpath
+- script now works for both chrome and firefox (moved from non-standard IE implementations like toElement)

+**1.6**

 - Added an options page
 - made it possible to store elements a user has removed